run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-submit.md

 --jupyter

->  (Deprecated) Shortcut for running a jupyter notebook container.
+>  (Deprecated) Shortcut for running a Jupyter notebook container.
 Uses a pre-created image and a default notebook configuration.
 Use the s flag instead.

 --large-shm

-> Mount a large /dev/shm device. shm is a shared file system mounted on RAM
+> Mount a large /dev/shm device. _shm_ is a shared file system mounted on RAM

 --local-image